FAQ – Sound Design

 Q: What is included in my design package?

-A: In short, you get everything you need to support you show with high quality sound effects, scene transitions, and (for musicals) console automation.
+A: In short, you get everything you need to support your show with high quality sound effects, scene transitions, and (for musicals) console automation.
 Each design includes a high quality and easy to use Audio Prompt book, with clear instructions on when and where to play effects.
 No more chickens scratches in a bad photocopy!
 For musicals, the book also includes automation cues and DCA assignments for each line.

 You will receive all the audio files necessary to execute your production and a QLab or Multiplay program file for playback on your computer.
-Most musicals include a TheatreMix automation file to make getting your show up an running in rehearsal quick and easy Each design includes an easy to use Audio Prompt book, with clear instructions on when and where to play effects.
+Most musicals include a TheatreMix automation file to make getting your show up an running in rehearsal quickly and easily.
+Each design includes an easy to use Audio Prompt book, with clear instructions on when and where to play effects.
 For musicals, the book also includes automation cues and DCA assignments for each line.

 Q: What will I need to get started?